nathanmerrill/elegance/README.md

 3. Descriptive types.
 Instead of having a `List<Pair<Int, Int>>`, you have a `(Int, Int)*`

 This language is currently in development.
 The first iteration of the grammar is complete, and progress is being made on an IR.

+Gradle is required to build the project.
+To generate the grammar, run `gradle generateGrammarSource`